North Caucasus Military District: Song and Dance Ensemble

 The Song and Dance Ensemble of the North Caucasian Military District was created in 1943 and has a permanent composition of 50 musicians.
 Every fifth member of the collective is an honored artist of some profession.
-There is also a composition of 5-10 conscripts.
+There is also a composition of 5–10 conscripts.
 Its main task is to help the commanders of units maintain the moral and psychological spirit of their personnel.
 In the period between 1999 and 2003, the ensemble performed 200 concerts in the area of the counter-terrorist operation in the North Caucasus.

 Museum

 On 1 November 1967, a museum dedicated to the military history of the North Caucasian Military District was opened in the House of Officers of the district.
 Since October 2010, it has served as the military history museum of the Southern Military District.

-In the memorial hall of the new museum, there is a relief map of the formwe district, opposite to which there are marble pylons with the names of two and three time Heroes of the Soviet Union.
+In the memorial hall of the new museum, there is a relief map of the former district, opposite to which there are marble pylons with the names of two and three time Heroes of the Soviet Union.

 The Civil War hall reflects on the history of the creation and formation of the North Caucasian Military District.